mousepawmedia/devdocs/network/source/guides/revision.rst

 ========================

-Once your Differential Revision has been approved, you can land it, meaning you push the changes to the ` `devel` ` branch.
+Once your Differential Revision has been approved, you can land it, meaning you push the changes to the `devel` branch.
 In the repository, run...

 ..  code-block:: bash

-    $ arc land yourbranchname
+    $ arc land yourbranchname --onto devel

 ...where *yourbranchname* is the name of the branch you've been working in.

+..  sidebar:: **Having trouble landing?**

+    First make sure you're landing to `devel`.
+Arcanist defaults to `master`, which MousePaw doesn't use.
+If you're receiving a permissions error, make sure to go to the :guilabel:`Project` you're contributing to, click :guilabel:`Members`, then :guilabel:`Join`.

 Be sure to keep your Maniphest tasks up-to-date, marking them as complete or updating them as appropriate.